See the Story Index for Wael Abdelgawad’s other stories.

 Of course I’d heard of Chukchansi.
 The massive Indian-owned casino sat just off Highway 41 in the rolling hills near Coarsegold, about an hour north of Fresno, where I lived.
 That particular stretch of cattle country belonged to the Picayune Rancheria Tribe of Chukchansi Indians.

 I’d visited the casino once on a job.
 I was following a man who claimed to have suffered a serious neck injury after apparently being struck by a security patrol car in the parking lot of a shopping mall.
-Using an expensive body cam that masqueraded as a tie pin, I took photos and even a few video clips as the supposedly injured man danced and drank with two overly made-up middle aged women that he picked up at the bar.
+Using an expensive body cam that masqueraded as a tie pin, I took photos and a even few video clips as the supposedly injured man danced and drank with two overly made-up middle aged women that he picked up at the bar.

 If this guy was offering five large right off the bat, he’d probably go double if I pressed him.
 Not that I intended to.
 It was just… man, that was a lot of money.